Pantagrueliste/multi-saxon/README.md

 # multi-saxon

-``multi-saxon`` is a tool designed to rapidly transform vast amounts of XML TEI to text.
+``multi-saxon`` is a tool designed to rapidly transform vast amounts of XML TEI files to text.
 By harnessing the capabilities of the Saxon processor (XSLT 2.0+) and leveraging multiprocessing, multi-saxon offers high speed XML transformations `lxml` can only acheive with XSLT 1.0.

 ## Features